avdosev/either_dart/README.md

 ### Case - Solution

-* How i can use value of `Either`?
+* How I can use the value of `Either`?

 You can use right or left getters, but you should check what value is stored inside (`isLeft` or `isRight`)

 Also, my favorite methods `fold`, `either`

-* `fold` - used when you need transform two rails to one type
+* `fold` - used when you need to transform two rails to one type
-* `either` - used for two situation: 1. when you need transform left and right.
-2. when you need use stored value with out next usage (see example).
+* `either` - used for two situations: 1. when you need transform left and right.
+2. when you need to use stored value without next usage (see example).

 Example:
 ```dart